G-S-M123/loan-approval-predictor/README.md

 ## 🤝 Contribution & Credits

-This project was part of an internship to demonstrate the end-to-end lifecycle of a ML application.
+This project was to demonstrate the end-to-end lifecycle of a ML application.
 Contributions and forks are welcome!

 ---